The Cheapest and Most Expensive Stock Markets in 2026

 |---|---|---|---|---|---|---|

-China at the 58.4th percentile is closer to fair value than many investors assume.
+China at the 36th percentile is cheaper than many investors assume — it now sits at the edge of the cheapest ten.
 After the sharp derating of 2021-2023, Chinese equities have partially recovered but remain well below their 2007 and 2015 extremes.

 Do Cheap Markets Actually Outperform?